pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 You can index a numpy array using another array containing coordinates into the first array.
 As with boolean indexing, this will result in a copy of the data.
-Generally, you will need to have a separate array, or list, of coordinates into each data axis:
+Generally, you will need to have a separate array, or list, of coordinates for each axis of the array you wish to index:

 ```
 a = np.arange(16).reshape((4, 4))
+print('a:')
 print(a)

 rows    = [0, 2, 3]